fenago/generative-adversarial-networks/chapter_26/Lab_20.md

 of training iterations.
 Images are generated using both generators each epoch and models are saved every five epochs or (1187 × 5) 5,935 training iterations.

-### 26.4.
-How to Develop a CycleGAN to Translate Horse to Zebra

-560

 The order of model updates is implemented to match the official Torch implementation.
 First, a batch of real images from each domain is selected, then a batch of fake images for